Efficient Path Generation with Curvature Guarantees by Mollification: Path generation by mollification

 \subsection{Path generation requirements}

 This paper seeks an alternative approach to interpolation and optimization methods for the generation of paths from high-level inputs—such as waypoint sequences—that is computationally efficient, conceptually simple, and has a transparent physical interpretation.
 Furthermore, the generated paths must be feasible for mobile robots such as unicycles, avoiding unnecessarily complex trajectories.
-Technically, we consider the transformation of an arbitrary parametric path $f : \R \to \R^n$ into another parametric path that satisfies the following requirements casted as a formal problem. \begin{problem}[Path generation problem] Let $f : \R \to \R^n$ be a measurable path and $\{\ep_i\}_{i=1}^n$ be a collection of positive real numbers.
-Find a new path $T_{\ep}(f) : \R \to \R^n$ where $T_{\ep}(f) =: \{T_{\ep_i}(f)\}_{i=1}^{n}$ and $T_{\ep_i}$ is a functional that acts on each component of $f$ such that: \begin{enumerate} \item $T_{\ep_i}(f_i) \to f_i$ as $\ep_i \to 0$ in some sense of convergence. \item For $p \in \N$ with $p \geq 2$, $T_{\ep_i}(f_i) \in C^p(\R,\R)$ for $i \in \{1,\dots,n\}$. \item $T_{\ep_i}(f_i)$ is computationally simple. $\square$ \end{enumerate} \end{problem} The first requirement ensures that the generated path approximates $f$ arbitrarily well through a single independent tuning parameter per dimension, allowing a sequence of functions to be made arbitrarily close to the—potentially non-differentiable everywhere—original path.
+Technically, we consider the transformation of an arbitrary parametric path $f : \R \to \R^n$ into another parametric path that satisfies the following requirements casted as a formal problem. \begin{problem}[Path generation problem] Let $f : \R \to \R^n$ be a parametric path and $\{\ep_i\}_{i=1}^n$ be a collection of positive real numbers.
+Find a new path $T_{\ep}(f) : \R \to \R^n$ where $T_{\ep}(f) =: \{T_{\ep_i}(f_i)\}_{i=1}^{n}$ and $T_{\ep_i}$ is a functional that acts on each component of $f$ such that: \begin{enumerate} \item Each component of the parametric path can be made arbitrary close to the original path, that is, $T_{\ep_i}(f_i) \to f_i$ as $\ep_i \to 0$ in some sense of convergence. \item It provides enough smoothness, that is, for $p \in \N$ with $p \geq 2$, $T_{\ep_i}(f_i) \in C^p(\R,\R)$ for $i \in \{1,\dots,n\}$. \item $T_{\ep_i}(f_i)$ is computationally simple. $\square$ \end{enumerate} \end{problem} The first requirement ensures that the generated path approximates $f$ arbitrarily well through a single independent tuning parameter per dimension, allowing a sequence of functions to be made arbitrarily close to the—potentially non-differentiable everywhere—original path.
 The second requirement guarantees feasibility for mobile robots like unicycles with speed constraints; we demonstrate how to bound the curvature when the input path consists of concatenated line segments when $n=2$.
 Finally, the third requirement enables real-time path generation with low-cost hardware.